Dheeraj-4321/Sample-dataset-Work/README.md

 # Sample-dataset-Work
-Please Check Out the LR file first
+Please Check Out the LR file first.

-In other ipynb files I have not added my comments yet
+In the other ipynb files I have not added my comments yet